noina3364-beep/bch_product_monitor/CODEX.md

 - No automated tests are present.
 - Some local dev commands need to run outside the sandbox because Vite/esbuild and SQLite writes can be restricted here.
 - Batch files are the expected Windows entrypoints for non-technical users; if startup/setup behavior changes, update them too.
+- Legacy files such as `src/context/ProductContext.tsx`, `src/components/MonitoringTable.tsx`, `src/components/Sidebar.tsx`, and `server/src/data.ts` may still exist, but the active app is wired to the `V2` files listed above.
 - README may still lag behind product-specific UX decisions if the app changes quickly.